 Download, install this software, and activate it for deleting Ubuntu from your computer but keep Windows OS now:

-On EaseUS Partition Master, right-click on the hard drive partition which you want to delete and select "Delete".
+• Delete single partition: right-click on a partition that you want to delete and choose "Delete".

 Step 2 - How to Fix the Windows Boot Loader